ThePhD/sol2/docs/source/tutorial/existing.rst

 		return 0; // or whatever you require of working with a raw function }

 :doc:`sol::state_view<../api/state>` is exactly like ``sol::state``, but it doesn't manage the lifetime of a ``lua_State*``.
-Therefore, you get all the goodies that come with a ``sol::state`` without any of  the ownership implications.
-Sol has no initialization components that need to deliberately remain alive for the duration of the program.
+Therefore, you get all the goodies that come with a ``sol::state`` without any of  the ownership implications. sol has no initialization components that need to deliberately remain alive for the duration of the program.
 It's entirely self-containing and uses lua's garbage collectors and various implementation techniques to require no state C++-side.
-After you do that, all of the power of `Sol` is available to you, and then some!
+After you do that, all of the power of `sol` is available to you, and then some!

 ``sol::state_view`` is also helpful when you want to `create a DLL that loads some Lua module`_ via requires.

 You may also want to call ``require`` and supply a string of a script file or something that returns an object that you set equal to something in C++.
 For that, you can use the :ref:`require functionality<state-require-function>`.

-Remember that Sol can be as lightweight as you want it: almost all of Sol's Lua types take the ``lua_State*`` argument and then a second ``int index`` stack index argument, meaning you can use :doc:`tables<../api/table>`, :doc:`lua functions<../api/function>`, :doc:`coroutines<../api/coroutine>`, and other reference-derived objects that expose the proper constructor for your use.
+Remember that sol can be as lightweight as you want it: almost all of sol's Lua types take the ``lua_State*`` argument and then a second ``int index`` stack index argument, meaning you can use :doc:`tables<../api/table>`, :doc:`lua functions<../api/function>`, :doc:`coroutines<../api/coroutine>`, and other reference-derived objects that expose the proper constructor for your use.
 You can also set :doc:`usertypes<../api/usertype>` and other things you need without changing your entire architecture in one go.

 You can even customize it to `work with an external Lua wrapper/framework/library`_.